drekka/Alchemic/WhatIsDI.md

 [rc changeChannelTo:5];
 ```

 Now the *TV* is injected into the *RemoteControl* class when initialising and stored internally until needed.
-The real gain from initializer injection is that it is clear what the class needs from it's initializer and you cannot accidentally miss anything.
-It's also especially good when dealing with dependencies that are long lived. for example, where a *RemoteControl* will always be using the same *TV*. finally, alleviates the need to pass dependencies via method arguments as objects already have everything they need.
+The advantage of initializer injection is that It is clear what the class needs up front.
+It's also more suited to dependencies that are long lived.
+For example, where a *RemoteControl* will always be using the same *TV*.
+Finally, initializer injection alleviates the need to pass dependencies via method arguments because the object already has everything it needs up front.

 #### Via Properties